 But, the concept requires belief.
 Although haptics have a chance to elevate gaming, watching movies, and listening to music, the options available today aren’t great — Kraken V3 HyperSense included.
 Here’s why haptics feedback headphones are a great idea and what companies need to do to make the tech better.

 Vibrating headphones might seem like a gimmick, but they make perfect sense.
 Sound is vibration, physical vibration is just sound that you don’t hear, and all the places where you’d want haptic feedback are the same places you’d hear low frequencies — in particular low bass parts.
-If you’ve ever used a pair of headphones with a “bass boost” feature, you already know this.
-Boosting the bass also vibrates the headphones.
+If you’ve ever used a pair of

 If our headphone reviews are a mainstay for you, you can skip past this first section.
 For everyone else, allow me to indulge myself.
 HyperSense operates within a range of frequencies — based on a Razer chart, somewhere around 20Hz to 180Hz.
 It’s no secret that humans hear sound in the range of 20Hz to 20kHz, with the high frequencies generally slipping from overexposure to loud noise or age.

 High frequencies are clear; either you hear a high pitch or you don’t.
 Low frequencies are vague.
 As the frequency goes lower, the sound starts to morph from sound into feeling.
 Sound is just vibration, and after a certain point, you stop hearing, and you start feeling.